noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

 	* Hitchens has a way of showing things outside the normal cultural lens we view the world through.
 * *What Isaiah Says To Me* by Daryl Budd
 	* While reading through the Old Testament as part of my reading list, I decided to read my grandfathers book on Isaiah.
 He definitely spent a lot of time studying it and it's probably a decent study guide for mormons.
+* *The Old Testament (New International Version)*
+	* I had forgotten that the old testament heavily features magic and gods other than the god of Israel.
+There are even prophets of the other gods that issue curses and such.
+I found the history sections interesting,the "prophecy" sections uninteresting apart from noting that many of them have passed their stated time frame.